Best Practices for Virtual Internships | Downloadable PDF

 Field experiences—co-ops and internships—give you the chance to work in your field and gain experience.
 Participating in one or more field experiences while at UMass is one of the best ways to prepare for your career.

 There are a wide range of field experience opportunities for students.
 You can Intern or be on Co-op during an academic semester or during the summer, and potentially work near UMass Amherst or far from campus.
 All co-ops are paid.
 Some internships are paid while others are not.
 But they all provide valuable experience for you and your resume.

 See our Calendar for when Internship and Co-op Information Sessions are held during the academic year in Goodell, where a member of our field experience staff will be available to answer your questions.

 It is never too early to start thinking about getting some experience.
 Even first-year students may begin by participating in uncredited internships and other opportunities (volunteer work, campus activities, job shadowing, informational interviewing) to build skills and prepare for later internships.
 Go to Other Opportunities for more ideas.

 Differences: Internships Vs Co-ops

 An internship is a position in an organization that provides you with a professional-level training experience.
 Internships happen year-round, they may be paid or unpaid, for credit or not.
 Credited internships require a faculty sponsor to determine the applicable number of credits and to assign an academic project.
-Read more about the process for doing creditable internships.
+Read more about the process for doing credited internships.

-A co-op is a four to nine-month position related to your major, for which you are working at least 20 hours per week if part-time and 35-40 hours per week if full-time and earning at least minimum wage.
-During a fall or spring co-op, you will set school aside for a period of time, yet maintain your status as an enrolled UMass Amherst student without paying tuition.
+A co-op is a four to nine-month position related to your major, for which you are working at least 30 hours per week earning at least minimum wage.
+During a fall or spring co-op, you will set school aside for a period of time, yet maintain your status as a full-time UMass Amherst student without paying tuition.
 When you complete the co-op, after we receive the evaluations and you have logged your hours, co-op recognition can appear on your transcript.
 Read more about the process for doing non-credit co-ops.